Church of Our Lady, Bruges

 The Church of Our Lady (Onze-Lieve-Vrouwekerk) is a Roman Catholic church in Bruges, Belgium, dating mainly from the 13th, 14th and 15th centuries.
 Its 115.6 m tower remains the tallest structure in the city and the third tallest brickwork church tower in the world (after St. Mary's Church in Lübeck and St. Martin's Church in Landshut, both in Germany).

 The church demonstrates the Gothic style in the prominent Flying buttresses on the exterior which were constructed in the 1270s and 80s.
 The nave contains cross-vaults and black and white tiled flooring.
 The interior demonstrates the heavily ornamented Baroque style in the side aisles and chancel.
 One of the chapels in the church was created in 1482 for a wealthy man named Lodewijk van Gruuthuse, as his personal worship area.

 Burials

 In the choir space behind the high altar are the tombs of Charles the Bold, last Valois Duke of Burgundy, and that of his daughter, the duchess Mary.
 The gilded bronze effigies of both father and daughter repose at full length on polished slabs of black stone.
 Both are crowned, and Charles is represented in full armor and wearing the decoration of the Order of the Golden Fleece.
 The dress and ornamentation of the bronzed Mary is consistent with the Gothic style, and around the sides of the stone is a genealogy.
 There is glass over the tomb opening so the frescoes on the walls are visible from above, with Jan Borman being the creator of the tomb.
+The heart of Philip the Handsome, Archduke of Austria and King of Castile, is interned here (though the rest of his body is buried at the Royal Chapel of Granada in Spain).
 The English founder of the convent at Antwerp, Mary Lovel, was buried by the high altar in 1628.
 She died here whilst trying to establish another convent in the city.